 \section{Conclusion}

-In this paper, we introduce \textsc{GramClust}, a two-stage method that first partitions a training dataset into style-based clusters via $k$-means algorithm based on Gram matrices computed from features, themselves extracted from an identification model trained to catch spurious correlations of a biased dataset.
-This first stage is then followed by learning a robust classifier by minimizing the error on the worst pseudo-group labels previously discovered. \textsc{GramClust} demonstrates to be an effective approach to tackle group robustness and outperforms every single baseline on standard datasets with spurious correlations.
-The usage of feature Gram matrices is of primary importance to correctly characterize the environment of the image and enables a relevant partition for robust training.
-Our approach also alleviates the need to label a small validation set of images with group information and is able to tune its hyperparameters without group supervision by applying its clustering algorithm on the validation set.
+In this paper, we introduce \textsc{GramClust}, a two-stage method that first partitions a training dataset into clusters via $k$-means clustering based on Gram matrices computed from image features, which are extracted from a identification model trained to catch spurious correlations in a biased dataset.
+This first stage is then followed by learning a robust classifier which minimizes the error on the worst pseudo-group labels previously discovered. \textsc{GramClust} demonstrates to be an effective approach to tackle group robustness and outperforms every baseline on standard datasets with spurious correlations.
+The usage of Gram matrices of features is crucial to capture pertinent visual statistics of the image and enables a relevant partition for robust training.
+Our approach also alleviates the need to label a validation set of images with group information and is able to tune its hyperparameters in an unsupervised fashion by applying its clustering algorithm on the validation set.